rodtreweek/ansible_docs/README.md

 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/ansible/term_probs.gif" height="450">

-**Bottom line: Think very hard about doing any form of arbitrary "mass ssh" direct command execution across hosts where the scope may not be immediately clear, and I STRONGLY urge you to avoid using the Ansible shell module ad hoc from the command-line unless you absolutely cannot accomplish what you seek in a more structured and suitably contained manner -- and are absolutely certain you have functional backups for any damage you might do.**
+**Bottom line: Think very hard about doing any form of arbitrary "mass ssh" direct command execution across hosts where the scope may not be immediately clear, and I STRONGLY urge you to avoid using the Ansible shell module ad hoc from the command-line unless you absolutely cannot accomplish what you seek in a more structured and suitably contained manner -- AND are absolutely certain you have functional backups for any damage you might do.**

-It's almost always going to be the wrong approach.
+It's certainly hard to resist the temptation - especially in an emergency situation, or when the pressure of approaching deadlines or "quarterly goals" looms large - but it's almost always going to be the wrong approach.
 If you *absolutely believe* that direct command execution is necessary as opposed to properly structuring your roles and playbooks in a manner that would enforce the *desired state* of your infrastructure, give yourself the rest of the day to think about it before you pull the trigger, since you might not *actually see* that the gun is pointed directly at your head :(

 ## Links